open-telemetry/opentelemetry-demo/workshop/04-grafana.md

 * `>` : Direct parent-child relationship.
 * `>>` : Ancestor-descendant relationship.

-Here is an example of a query that finds the traces where the `frontend` service calls the `checkoutservice` service:
+Here is an example of a query that finds the traces where the `frontend` service calls the `checkoutservice` service directly:

 ```promql
 {span.service.name="frontend"} > {span.service.name="checkoutservice"}